 MSPs however, especially those working within the data centre environment and who provide network infrastructure as part of their service portfolio, require the right IT foundations to meet clients' rising demands in these challenging times.
-Part of these foundations is a well-thought-out data centre design and the correct selection of physical layer components.
-Only if a data centre facility is properly designed from the ground up can it effectively meet current and future business needs.
+Part of these foundations is a well-thought-out data centre design for computing power means that MSPs must be able to quickly expand their facilities and/or add additional capacity as required.
+A modular PODbased data centre design approach can facilitate a speedy data centre expansion process.
+PODs consist of groups of cabinets and are typically designed based on capacity, function or application.
+Once defined, they can serve as a template for incremental build-outs of additional units.